lukretium/ai-engineer-starter/README.md

 - Poetry for dependency management
 - Comprehensive testing setup with pytest
 - Modern linting and formatting with ruff, black, and mypy
+- Pre-commit hooks for code quality
+- GitHub Actions for CI/CD

 ## Prerequisites